HPV-positive oropharyngeal cancer: Epidemiology

 HPV+OPC patients tend to be younger than HPV- patients in general.
 The clinical presentation is also changing from the "typical" head and neck cancer patient with advanced age and major substance usage.
-By contrast patients with HPV+ cancer are younger (4th–6th decades), male (ratio 8:1) with no or only a minimum history of smoking, generally Caucasian, reached higher education levels, are married, and have higher income.
-The risk factors for HPV-OPC and HPV+OPC tend to be independent, with the exception of smoking which has an adverse effect on both.
+By contrast, patients with HPV+ cancer are younger (4th–6th decades), male (ratio 8:1) with no or only a minimum history of smoking, generally Caucasian, reached higher education levels, are married, and have higher income.
+The risk factors for HPV-OPC and HPV+OPC tend to be independent, except for smoking which adversely affects both.
 The presenting features are also different between HPV+ and HPV- OPC.
-HPV+ tumours have smaller primary lesions (less than 4 cm) but more advanced nodal disease resulting in higher TNM staging.
-This in turn may overestimate the severity of the disease status.
+HPV+ tumours have smaller primary lesions (less than 4 cm) but more advanced nodal disease, resulting in higher TNM staging.
+This, in turn, may overestimate the severity of the disease status.